minhto2802/DPE/README.md

 We propose a simple and scalable approach for improving model robustness under subpopulation shift, without relying on explicit group annotations.
-The method builds on the intuition that diverse classifiers trained on different parts of the data distribution can complement one another, especially when subgroups are not well represented in training.
+The method builds on the intuition that diverse classifiers trained on different parts of the data distribution can complement one another, especially when subgroup annotation is available for training.

 Our approach combines a pretrained backbone with a *diversified ensemble of prototype-based classifiers*, each trained on a different balanced subset of data.
 Diversity among ensemble members is further encouraged via an inter-prototype similarity loss, resulting in broader coverage and better generalization to underrepresented subgroups.
+We evaluate DPE on 9 real-world datasets, covering four types of subpopulation shift scenarios: *Spurious Correlations*, *Attribute Imbalance*, *Class Imbalance*, and *Attribute Generalization*.

 The training pipeline includes: